ztyyLV/barcode-reader-docs-mobile/programming/android/api-reference/interface-dbrserverlicenseverificationlistener.md

 # DBRServerLicenseVerificationListener

+`DBRServerLicenseVerificationListener` is the interface to handle license verification callback when using `initLicenseFromServer`.

 > Note:
+>
-> This interface is deprecated and will be removed in 10.0 version release.
+> `initLicenseFromServer` and `DBRServerLicenseVerificationListener` are deprecated and will be removed in 10.0 version release.

-`DBRServerLicenseVerificationListener` is the interface to handle callback when license verification messages are returned.
+> Please use [`DBRLicenseVerificationListener`](interface-dbrlicenseverificationlistener.md) and [`initLicense`](primary-license.md#initlicense) to initialize and verify the license in 9.x versions.

 ```java
 interface com.dynamsoft.dbr.DBRServerLicenseVerificationListener